-Teachers, your students are invited to enter original artwork or essays based on the theme and quote.
-The contest is open to 3rd & 4th graders.
+Teachers, your students are invited to enter original artwork or essays based on the theme and supporting quote.
+The contest is open to all 3rd & 4th graders.
 First place winners become park rangers for a day!
-Entry deadline is February 16th, 2023.
+Entry deadline is February 16th, 2024.

-George Washington Carver National

-Monument preserves the birthplace and childhood home of the renowned scientist and educator, who was also a prolific letter writer and creative artist.
-This contest strengthens writing skills, encourages artistic expression, and addresses STREAM objectives.
+George Washington Carver National Monument preserves the birthplace and childhood home of the renowned scientist and educator.
+George Washington Carver was a prolific writer and creative artist.
+This contest strengthens writing skills and encourages artistic expression.